On the weekend of the 17-19 May, four Year 11 students took on the challenge...

 Studies reveal strong and consistent relationships between the number of developmental assets present in young people’s lives and the degree to which they develop in positive and healthful ways.
 Results show that the greater the numbers of Developmental Assets are experienced by young people, the more positive and successful their development (see Developmental Assets document).

-Pastoral care is provided by Homeroom teacher’s classroom teachers, Mentors, Year Level Coordinators, Head of Pastoral Care and Discipline, Chaplain and Psychologist.
+Student well-being is provided by Homeroom teacher’s classroom teachers, Mentors, Year Level Coordinators, Head of Student Well-being, Chaplain and Psychologist.
 We seek to provide resources for students and families to help them to deal with issues or problems which may arise in their lives.

 We actively discourage harassment in any form.
 We ask all students to treat each other at all times with courtesy and respect.
 Our Anti-Bullying policy is freely available from the school.